dpamar/playground-4a85td5y/markdowns/rpn.md

 _Note_: Print starts with some < and space is a > : let's not write ><<< but just << instead

+_Note 2_: we can remove the line break after "P" print.
+Enter will do it, and P just prints the value.

 # Let's start

 * Memory: empty